Forex Trading in South Africa

 - Multiple trading instruments

 - Limited educational material

 Plus500 offers a wide range of CFD markets including over 60 forex pairs, more than 67 indices, 17 commodities, 10 cryptocurrencies, shares, options, and ETFs.
-Plus500 charges no commission fees, but because of this it cannot offer low spreads.
-For example, the USD/ZAR spread is 85 pips, and the EUR/USD spread is 0.6 pips.
+Plus500 charges no commission fees, but because of this, it cannot offer low spreads.
+Be aware that the spreads are variable and constantly adjusted according to the market spread, depending on the trading instrument.

 ⚡️ Be aware: On the downside, Plus500 does not offer a desktop trading platform.
 The broker offers a WebTrader and mobile trading platform only.

-Overall, Plus500 is a top forex trading platform for beginners due to its CFD offering.
+Overall, Plus500 is one of the top forex trading platforms due to its CFD offering.
 South African traders who prefer to trade CFDs, and can manage risk.

 How to Trade Forex in South Africa 📈